SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ### Test the trigger
 SAP Build App enables you to test whether your connection works.
-Here, we will trigger the workflow manually.
+Here, we will trigger the process manually.

 1. Open the data resource again by clicking it.